 1966 - American Hall of Fame jockey Johnny Longden, finishes and wins his last career race on horse "George Royal" at San Juan Capistrano Handicap at Santa Anita Park.
 Wrigley Field is demolished.

-1967 - The Los Angeles Coliseum hosts the first AFL-NFL Championship Game (present-day Super Bowl) where Green Bay defeats Kansas City, 35-10.
+1967 - USC is ranked number one for the college football national championship by a poll of sports writers and the National Football Foundation.
+The Los Angeles Coliseum hosts the first AFL-NFL Championship Game (present-day Super Bowl) where Green Bay defeats Kansas City, 35-10.
 Canadian-born entrepreneur Jack Kent Cooke founds the Los Angeles Kings hockey team and builds The Forum in Inglewood.
 The Los Angeles Wolves (United Soccer Association), defeats Washington for the Playoff Final Championships.
 The team plays for only one season.

 1968 - The UCLA Bruins win their second NCAA basketball title at the L.A.
 Memorial Sports Arena.
 The Los Angeles Aztecs (North American Soccer League) debut.